Code Clinic: Python

 Many successful programmers know more than just a computer language.
 They also know how to think about solving problems.
 They use "computational thinking": breaking a problem down into segments that lend themselves to technical solutions.
 Code Clinic is a series of six courses where lynda.com authors solve the same problems using different programming languages.
 Here, Barron Stone works with Python.

-Each month, Barron will introduce a new challenge and provide an overview of his solution in Python, explaining how he broke the problem up into logical components, and revealing the difficulties he encountered.
-Challenges will include topics such as statistical analysis, searching directories for images, and accessing peripheral devices.
+Barron introduce challenges and provides an overview of his solutions in Python.
+Challenges include topics such as statistical analysis, searching directories for images, and accessing peripheral devices.

-Visit other courses in the series to see how to solve the exact same challenge in languages like C#, C++, Java, PHP, and Ruby.
-And check back every month for new challenges.
+Visit other courses in the series to see how to solve the exact same challenges in languages like C#, C++, Java, PHP, and Ruby.

-- Hello, and welcome to Code Clinic.
+- Hi, and welcome to Code Clinic.
 My name is Barron Stone.
-Code Clinic is a monthly course where a unique problem is introduced to a collection of lynda.com authors.
+Code clinic is a monthly course where a unique problem is introduced to a collection of Lynda.com authors.
 In response, each author will create a solution using their programming language of choice.
-You can learn several things from Code Clinic: different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
-This month, the problem combines two concepts, Recursion and Accessing Data.
-Recursion means to repeat something in a similar way.
+You can learn several things from Code Clinic.
+Such as different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
+This month, we're working on a problem common to anyone building a website or a report, specifically merging live data with static templates.

 Data is only useful when we can effectively communicate it to someone else.
 And to do that, we need to format it into some sort of meaningful visual representation.
 Sometimes this takes the form of a printed report, but most likely, it means publishing data to a webpage.
 In this problem, we have a pre-formatted HTML webpage and two data files in CSV format.
 Our job is to write code that will insert the data files into the webpage and apply the proper formatting.